roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  Of course, during her long, life-threatening illness Paige didn't think of the Chastanet Tower Project -- as it was known around Oreskos Corp -- at all.
 But in the few weeks since Paige had returned to work but she had already noticed that the property was still bleeding serious money.
 Occupancy was good but costs were bizarrely high.
 At the time she'd wondered if that had anything to do with the current occupant of the property's penthouse, a certain Miss A. Oreskos.

  And now she knew... that's where she was: the penthouse of the Chastanet Tower, the guest of the young "Mistress" Oreskos, her boss.
 It all fit together so fucking neatly.
-Report_Story #2